richclarke0/DigitalLitResources/README.md

 # Digital Lit 🔥

-😎 Hot new item: Go to [blinq.me](https://blinq.me/) to set up and easily share your contact file (with all your info and photo) via a scannabe QR code or link!

 * [Getting started with Zoom’s phone app](https://www.youtube.com/watch?v=sOJkfflN8O4) video 10min
 * [GCFGlobal.org](https://edu.gcfglobal.org/en/topics/) offers more than 300 topics, including more than 6,000 lessons, more than 2,000 videos, and more than 50 interactives and games, completely free.
 Learn computers, phones, software and more.
 * [FreeLearningList.org](https://freelearninglist.org/) offers the best free edu-things on the internet, ranked in order of amazingness, and neatly categorized.
 Includes YouTube channels, Podcasts, eBooks, Courses, ...